Looking for the latest smart home automation market statistics?

 Clearly Automated is an award-winning home automation company.
 We’re a specialist Lutron installer and one of only a handful of Lutron Diamond Dealers in the UK.
 Our projects have been recognised at the highest level with Lutron Excellence Awards and CEDIA Awards.

-How big Is the Home Automation Market in 2025?
+How Big Is the Home Automation Market in 2026?

-The North American home automation market is estimated at USD 57.67 billion in 2025.
-In comparison, the European market is valued at USD 23.73 billion in 2025.
+The North American home automation market was estimated at USD 32.58 billion at the end of 2025.
+In comparison, the European market was valued at USD 23.73 billion in 2025.

-In the Asia Pacific region, the market is expected to grow the fastest of any market, with a CAGR of 8.4% from 2024-2029.
+In the Asia Pacific region, the market is expected to grow the fastest of any market, with a CAGR of 7.4% from 2026 to 2032.

 Smart Home Automation Usage & Devices

-In the United States, 54 million households have at least one smart home device.
+In 2025, in the United States, 54 million households had at least one smart home device.
+This is expected to reach 62.9 million by 2027.

 According to Parks Associates, age groups are the biggest determinant in smart home adoption (see below) – but not the only one.
 Among U.S. households, 63% of those with children own a smart home product, compared to 37% of households without children.